tuftman-0/nixvim-flake/README.md

 https://github.com/pete3n/nixvim-flake

-Thanks to pete3n for making this.
+Thanks to pete3n for making this template.